 This solves the mould issue, when the internal air has a high relative humidity and comes into contact with a cooler surface, i.e. glazing or internal corner, creating condensation leading to mould, fresh air keeps moisture out of air.

-You can come and see how comfortable a home can be with these features at our new Gen Fyansford display home, which opens in March 2022.
+You can come and see how comfortable a home can be with these features at our new Gen Fyansford display home.